 Colorado vet tech schools typically require applicants to send their official high school transcripts with proof of specific coursework (e.g., biology, chemistry, algebra, English); submit test scores from the SAT, ACT, or TOEFL (for non-native speakers of English); show proof of immunizations and health insurance; pass a background check; write a personal statement; and pay an application fee.
 Some of the more competitive programs also ask for a candidate interview or experience in a veterinary setting as a volunteer or intern.

 For aspiring vet techs in CO with familial, professional, or other types of time commitments, attending an on-campus program can be difficult.
-Luckily there are also nine CVTEA-accredited, distance-based vet tech programs.
+Luckily there are also eight CVTEA-accredited, distance-based vet tech programs.
 Students typically complete their coursework online and fulfill clinical requirements at veterinary clinics or similar facilities conveniently close to their homes.
 For example, San Juan College based in New Mexico provides a CVTEA-approved, online associate of applied science (AAS) in veterinary technology.
 Students take classes such as vet nursing care, vet business procedures, and diagnostic imaging, putting their skills to the test at approved off-campus clinical instruction (OCCI) sites.
 Classes begin in January, May, and August annually.

 For more information on distance-based programs for vet techs, please check out the online veterinary technician programs page.